aws/s2n-tls/tests/README.md

 Our integration tests involve interoperation with other TLS implementations, because testing against another implementation improves confidence that s2n-tls has implemented the feature correctly and is compliant with relevant RFCs.

 s2n-tls integration tests are run using our integrationv2 framework.
-Tests are implemented using "client" and "server" executables from various implementations.
+Tests are implemented using "client" and "server" executables from various implementations like Openssl and Boringssl.
 The client and server interactions are coordinated with pytest.

 Further information:
 - [readme](integrationv2/README.md)